 Fasten seat belt before each trip.
 In the event of an accident, people not wearing seat belts endanger their fellow occupants and themselves.
-Seat belt reminder 暮 🗘 76.

-Seat belts are only designed for use by one person at a time.
-They are not suitable for people younger than 12 years of age or smaller than 150 cm (59 inches).
+Seat belts are designed to be used by only one person at a time.
+They are not suitable for people younger than 12 years of age or smaller than 150 cm.
+Child restraint system $\diamondsuit$ 44.